-Entering Cool River Café's huge vaulted dome with its surrealist bluish skylight, you'll find it hard to believe the lounge next door is full of teaming singles.
-You're here with your honey, and it couldn't be more intimately ooh-la-lah.
-Couples love to be seated in front of or on the sides of the towering stone fireplace on the lower level.
+Inside Cool River Café is a dramatic, vaulted dome with a blue-tinted skylight and a towering stone fireplace.
 The vineyard-inspired décor leads you into the exceptional wine offerings, which you can pair with such delights as Filet Oscar.
-Then, with a cognac or port, serve each other some Chocolate Mousse Cake Drizzled with Raspberry Sauce and Fresh Fruit.
+Then, with a cognac or port, serve each other some chocolate mousse cake drizzled with raspberry sauce.
 Best of all, step into the lounge afterward and dance to the live band.
-A perfect ending to a perfect evening..For extra special times, ask to be seated in the incredibly cozy Cognac Lounge — if you're lucky, no one else will be there and you'll feel like you're in your own private ski lodge.
+A perfect ending to a perfect evening.
+For special ocassions, ask to be seated in the incredibly cozy Cognac Lounge — if you're lucky, no one else will be there and you'll feel like you're in your own, private ski lodge.

 Low lighting, swanky decor, top-shelf cocktails — Kona Grill has always been romantic, but their sleek remodel really ups the game, with shimmering tiled columns, a soft glow from artful light fixtures and an impressive lounge at the heart of it all.
 Located at the Cherry Creek Shopping Center, the feel is upscale but not out of reach, with a menu studded with inventive sushi dishes, like the yamada roll, topped with fried wonton slivers, and twists on traditional plates, like the macadamia-encrusted chicken.
 Finish it all off with a warm butter cake or passion fruit-infused creme brulee.